xiami2019/Cross-modal-retrieval/README.md

 When testing, I choose 2000 images as query set and the last 18000 images as database.

 ## Model
 The network consists of image model and text model.
-I use CNN networks pretrained Resnet18 as the image model and pretrained BERT-base as the text model.
+I use pretrained **Resnet18** as the image model and pretrained **BERT-base** as the text model.

 ## Objective
 Final objective consists of four triplet losses：